vnanikalyan/snakesandladders/readme.md

 ### Step 1
-Construct the two 1-D arrays
+Construct the two Maps
 - Ladders
 - Snakes
-index: source square
+key: source square
-value: destincation square
+value: destination square

 For *Ladders* It will be slide up
 For *Ladders* It will be slide down